The Department of Natural Sciences Faculty

 Brind JL, Marinescu D, Gomez EC, Wheatley VR, Orenteich N. (1984) In-vitro testosterone metabolism in the mouse preputial gland: intercellular co-operation and changes with cell maturation.
 J Endocrinol 100:377-88.

 Emil Gernert, Jr., Ph.D., New York University (Physiology), is the author of articles on the physiology of mold Aspergillus.
-He is one of the highest rated teachers at Baruch College and advisor to the Biomedical Society a student club.
-Dr. Gernert has advised students in honors and independent study.
-He chairs the Medical School Recommendation Committee.
-He launched the student advisement program of the department, and has been instrumental in developing the upper level courses in the program.
+He was one of the highest rated teachers at Baruch College and advisor to the Biomedical Society a student club.
+Dr. Gernert advised students in honors and independent study.
+He chaired the Medical School Recommendation Committee.
+He launched the student advisement program of the department, and was instrumental in developing the upper level courses in the program.

 Phone: (646) 660-6218